 After spending years anticipating retirement, you’ve decided to figure out how to retire in 10 years.
 All of your hard work and savings are about to pay off.
 However, you’re unsure of what steps you need to take with your finances to achieve this goal.
 So, here’s how to retire in 10 years with just a few steps.
+If you want to find a financial advisor to help with carrying out these steps, consider finding one with SmartAsset’s free financial advisor matching tool.

 Step 1: Evaluate Your Finances

-Step 2: Establish Retirement Goals
+Step 2: Establish Retirement Goals for 10 Years in the Future

 Establishing your financial goals and objectives for retirement is one of the most important factors when planning for your golden years.
 Do you want to downsize and move to a smaller home?
 Do you want to spend all your time traveling?
 Depending on your financial goals, you may need a different level of financial support.